25 Content Marketing Tips for Beginners: Where to Focus First

 Here's what nobody tells you about content marketing when you're starting out: everyone's obsessed with going viral or creating the perfect piece.
 That's backwards.

-I spent months crafting elaborate guides that barely got read.
+I spent months crafting these elaborate guides that barely got read.
 Then I posted a quick tip about a shipping mistake I made, and boom - engagement went through the roof.
 People want real experiences, not textbook stuff.

 So focus on showing up regularly and being genuinely helpful.
 Share what you're learning as you learn it.
 The polish comes later.
 Trust me, consistency beats perfection every single time in content marketing.